This Linux installation guide may seem long, but it’s not very difficult. It covers as many common cases as possible. It also aims to be informative.

 - Alternatively, you can use the update script mentioned below, or you can manually type sudo apt update and then sudo apt upgrade.
 You will have to enter your password to update the system.

-It is recommended that you download aaronfranke’s Linux-tools, a small collection of useful terminal scripts.
+We recommend that you download aaronfranke’s Linux-tools, a small collection of useful terminal scripts.

 - Select “Clone or Download” and then “Download ZIP”.
 All of these are ran with the Terminal by the way, and while you do not have to use the Terminal to use Linux, it is worth learning because it is a very useful tool.